uphold/docs/_transparency.md

 ## The Reservechain

-Bitreserve's Reservechain is a record of all of the transactions made by its Members that move value through the network.
+Uphold's Reservechain is a record of all of the transactions made by its Members that move value through the network.
 It is a "chain" in that any value moved in a transaction can be easily traced back to it's origin.

 At a high level, each transaction in the Reservechain contains the following key pieces of information: